dashbitco/broadway/guides/examples/Apache Kafka.md

 restart or connection loss.
 If that's the case, make sure your logic is idempotent when consuming records to avoid inconsistencies.
 Also, bear in mind that the negative performance impact might be insignificant if you're using batchers since only one commit request will be performed per batch.
-As a rule, always take into account the values of `batch_size` and `batch_timeout` whenever you're tuning `:offset_commit_interval_seconds` and `:offset_commit_on_ack`
+As a basic rule, always take into account the values of `batch_size` and `batch_timeout` whenever you're tuning `:offset_commit_interval_seconds` and `:offset_commit_on_ack`